On a certified VMS-Smagorinsky Reduced Basis model with LPS pressure stabilisation: Introduction

 Stabilised methods for finite element discretisations provide stable discretisations of the pressure that allow to circumvent the Brezzi-Babuska inf-sup condition.
 This occurs with both residual-based methods and penalty methods.
 As residual-based stabilisation methods let us mention the Galerkin-Least Squares (GALS) (cf. \cite{GALS}) and modifications of this method as the Streamline Upwind Galerkin (SUPG) method (cf. \cite{SUPG, Num_approx_book}), or the Adjoint-Stabilised method (cf. \cite{Ad-Stab}).
 The stabilising effect of those methods is due to the dissipative effect of the terms added to the Galerkin projection.
 In particular, the pressure stabilisation is granted thanks to a weighted pressure Laplacian term.
 The penalty methods are simplified versions that just keep the dissipative terms, although loosing full consistency.
 We may mention the penalty term-by-term stabilised method (cf. \cite{TbT_Tomas98}), that is an extension of the pure penalty method introduced in \cite{Stab_penalty}.
 In the latter method, the penalty term is just a scaled pressure Laplacian.
 Further, the Local Projection Stabilisation (LPS) treatment of the pressure is a penalty method that just stabilises the high-frequency components of the pressure gradient that cannot be represented in the discrete velocity space.
 It allows to use non-stable pairs of velocity-pressure finite elements, such as $\mathbb{P}_k-\mathbb{P}_k$, $k \ge 2$, while keeping optimal order of accuracy in both velocity and pressure (cf. \cite{TbT_Tomas98, Tomas_TbTStab}).

-There exist several well-established techniques to stabilise the dis\-cre\-ti\-sa\-tion of the reduced pressure in reduced order models (ROM) of in\-com\-pre\-ssi\-ble flows.
-Let us mention to enrich the reduced velocity space with reduced velocity divergence - reduced pressure supremizers (cf. \cite{Ballarin, Stokes3}), or solving a Poisson equation for the reduced pressure --by testing the momentum conservation equation with gradients of reduced pressures--({cf. \cite{caiazzo2014numerical, Patera}), or using SUPG stabilisation (cf. \cite{Ali2020}).
+There exist several well-established techniques to stabilise the dis\-cre\-ti\-sa\-tion of the reduced pressure in ROM of in\-com\-pre\-ssi\-ble flows.
+Let us mention to enrich the reduced velocity space with reduced velocity divergence - reduced pressure supremizers (cf. \cite{Ballarin, Stokes3}), or solving a Poisson equation for the reduced pressure --by testing the momentum conservation equation with gradients of reduced pressures--({cf. \cite{caiazzo2014numerical, Patera}), or using SUPG stabilisation (cf. \cite{Ali2020, Novo2022}).
 These techniques provide efficient approximations of the reduced pressure, although are somewhat involved, requiring either increasing the dimension of the reduced velocity space, building an equation for the pressure with a number of terms, or increasing the complexity of the discrete problem.
 The LPS stabilisation provides a simplified alternative to these techniques.
-The POD-ROM solution of Navier-Stokes equations with LPS stabilisation of the pressure has recently been addressed in \cite{Novo2021}, which includes an a-priori error analysis of the method.
+The POD-ROM solution of Navier-Stokes equations with LPS stabilisation of the pressure has recently been addressed in \cite{Novo2021}, which includes an a-priori error analysis of the method. \black{Other works with a priori error analysis for VMS ROM based on POD are reported in \cite{Eroglu2017, Rubino2022}.
+Moreover, further works on stabilised ROM for convection-dominated problems can be found in \cite{Giere2015, Stab_RBM} where a SUPG stabilization is considered for both full order model (FOM) and ROM, with an offline/online structure for the ROM, whereas in \cite{Bergmann2009} different stabilisation procedures, as SUPG and VMS, are performed only on the POD-ROM using the residual of the Navier-Stokes operator, evaluated on the discarded POD modes.}